idaholab/moose/framework/doc/content/syntax/Transfers/index.md

 points) exist.
 We are considering how best to handle these situations moving forward.
 One option would be to average the field data from equivalent points.

+### Examples

 Let's consider an example.
 The below listing shows coordinate transformation given in the `Problem` block of a sub-application:

 !listing transfers/coord_transform/sub-app.i block=Mesh

-Here, the user is stating that a -90 degree alpha rotation should be applied to the sub-application's domain in order to map to the reference domain (which the user has chosen to correspond to the main application domain).
+Here, the user is stating that a -90 degree alpha rotation (e.g. a point on the y-axis becomes a point on the x-axis) should be applied to the sub-application's domain in order to map to the reference domain (which the user has chosen to correspond to the main application domain).
 Additionally, the user wishes for the coordinate transformation object to know that one unit of mesh